Tommy Koh's post on ST report sparks online debate

-In Saturday's (Oct 27) post, which generated over 1,500 shares in 11 hours, Professor Koh also asked why The Straits Times did not carry a picture of a panel featuring Senior Minister of State for Transport and Communications and Information Janil Puthucheary and media professor Cherian George, asking if it was because it was "against our national interest".
+In yesterday's post, which generated over 1,500 shares in 11 hours, Professor Koh also asked why The Straits Times did not carry a picture of a panel featuring Senior Minister of State for Transport and Communications and Information Janil Puthucheary and media professor Cherian George, asking if it was because it was "against our national interest".

 He was referring to the newspaper's coverage of the Institute of Policy Studies' (IPS) 30th anniversary conference that took place on Thursday and Friday at Marina Bay Sands.